Tuesday, 7th October 2025, from 12:00 to 13:30 h. CEST (UTC+2). Venue: CSIC Assembly Hall (C/ Serrano 117, Madrid).

 Aware of this challenge, the European Union has launched the European Critical Raw Materials Act, aimed at strengthening critical capacities across all stages of the value chain and “increasing our resilience by reducing dependencies, while promoting sustainability and circularity in the supply chain.”
 To this end, it seeks to diversify suppliers, promote mining and refining within EU territory, and expand recycling capacities.

-The roundtable will address issues such as the EU’s ability to secure access to critical minerals, possible ways to reduce dependencies, and the investments and policies needed in the European mining sector.
+The roundtable addresses issues such as the EU’s ability to secure access to critical minerals, possible ways to reduce dependencies, and the investments and policies needed in the European mining sector.
 An essential event to understand how the management of critical minerals will be key to advancing strategic autonomy, security, and sustainability.

 Hashtag: #MineralesCríticosUE